Carlism in literature: Historical novel

 There is a group of novels which might be classified as falling into the adventure genre, yet they stand out because they focus on historical detail, feature – at times extensively or as key protagonists – historical figures, and their authors seem concerned with historical analysis rather than with offering an interesting plot.
 The borderlines cases are Galcerán, el héroe de la guerra negra by Jaume Cabré Fabré (1978) and La filla del capità Groc (La hija del capitán Groc) by Víctor Amela (2016), both awarded literary prizes.
 Focused on Carlist commanders Jeroni Galceran and Tómas Penarrocha they offer perhaps too much of psychology and brutality for a typical adventure story; the latter was compared to La Punyalada and criticized for excessive Carlist zeal.
 There is a number of novels focused on Ramón Cabrera, some offering original perspectives.
 El tigre rojo by Carlos Domingo (1990) is styled as unorthodox homage to a free man, always willing to pursue his convictions regardless of political circumstances; hailing late departure of Cabrera from the legitimist path, by no means can it be considered an orthodox Carlist lecture.
 A blend of erudition and creativity is El testamento de amor de Patricio Julve by Antón Castro (1996).
 El rey del Maestrazgo by Fernando Martínez Lainez (2005) focuses on last days of the general and this is also the case of El invierno del tigre: la aventura vital del héroe carlista Ramón Cabrera by Andreu Carranza (2006), both works calibrated as psychological analysis.
 La bala que mató al general by Ascensión Badiola (2011) is focused on Zumalacárregui.
 None of the claimants, especially the picturesque and charismatic Carlos VII, has attracted attention of the present-day authors.

 Noticias de la Segúnda Guerra Carlista by Pablo Antoñana (1990) reflects the Unamunian attempt to follow "the inner history" made by the mute masses and adheres to the theory of two Carlisms, the popular one and the elitist one.
-It repeats also the Unamunian error of taking at face value the alleged Marx's praise of Carlism; besides, it is seen as delivering the pessimistic vision of civil warfare as intrinsic part of Spanish history.
+It repeats also the Unamunian error of taking at face value the alleged Marx's praise of Carlism.
+It is seen as delivering the pessimistic vision of civil warfare as intrinsic part of Spanish history and follows Antoñana's earlier works related to the Carlist theme, especially Relato cruento (1978); the novel - awarded Premio Navarra de novela corta - tells a story of a few generations of Arrizibita family, spanning the period between the 1830s and the 1930s.
 La flor de la Argoma by Toti Martínez de Lezea (2008), the author specializing in juvenile literature, is this time intended for mature audience and is a symbolic discourse on paroxysms of ideology.
 El médico fiel by Antonio Villanueva (2010) depicts the First Carlist War in terms of horrors of the armed conflict, while La sima by José María Merino (2009) is a bit more typical lament of casualties of fratricidal wars.
 El baró d’Herbes by Antonio Calero Picó (2001) is a case of extreme erudite knowledge – this one about Maestrazgo – prevailing over narrative skills of the author.